 - Engaged, by William S. Gilbert, Theatre Arts Program, 2008.

 - Cyrano de Bergerac, by Edmond Rostand, translated by Michael Hollinger, adapted by Michael Hollinger and Aaron Posner, Theatre Arts Program, 2011.

 - The Octoroon by Dion Boucicault, Theatre Arts Program, 2016.

-In addition, he has acted (as Kadmos) in the Theatre Arts Program production of The Bacchae by Euripides, directed by Jim Schlatter (1992); and served as guest dramaturg for productions of The Importance of Being Earnest, by Oscar Wilde (1993), Misalliance, by G. Bernard Shaw (1994), Heartbreak House, by Shaw (1998), and The Merchant of Venice by William Shakespeare (2002), at People’s Light & Theatre Company.
+In addition, he has acted in the Theatre Arts Program productions of The Bacchae by Euripides (as Kadmos, 1992), and in1984 (as Emanuel Goldstein, 2018), both directed by Jim Schlatter; and served as guest dramaturg for productions of The Importance of Being Earnest, by Oscar Wilde (1993), Misalliance, by G. Bernard Shaw (1994), Heartbreak House, by Shaw (1998), and The Merchant of Venice by William Shakespeare (2002), at People’s Light & Theatre Company.